Jean198/solita-new-2023-frontend/README.md

 ## 1. Prerequisites

-<span style="color:Green">This is a new version of the application built in the previous solita preassignment.
+<span style="color:green">This is a new version of the application built in the previous solita preassignment.
 In this new version, I have made some improvments and added new features including authentication/authorization, Ability to add/edit/delete trips and stations information and storing the application state using Redux/Redux ToolKit</span>.

 The application is divided into two separate directories: